-Our Favorite Water Camps in the Okavango Delta, The Okavango Delta, is the world’s only inland delta.
+The Okavango Delta is the world’s only inland delta.
 It was created by a tectonic shift that cut off the Cubango River on its long passage through Botswana.
-As the annual flood waters spread southward from Angola, they fill the Okavango Delta with pools and lagoons and twisting water ways, creating islands that shelter a myriad of unique flora and fauna.
+As the annual flood waters spread southward from Angola, they fill the Okavango Delta with pools and lagoons, and twisting waterways, creating islands that shelter a myriad of unique flora and fauna.
 Given this incredibly unique geography, getting out on the water is an essential part of the Delta experience.
-This can include sliding silently through the water in a mokoro, game-viewing by motorized boat or even canoing.
-We always encourage clients to combine water and land focused camps in the Okavango and usually recommend 2 nights at a water camp to get the full experience.
+This can include sliding silently through the water in a mokoro, game-viewing by motorized boat, or even canoeing.
+We always encourage clients to combine water and land-focused camps in the Okavango and usually recommend two nights at a water camp to get the full experience.

-Depending where it is located in the Delta (and the time of year) a given camp is able to offer more or less of a water-based experience.
-The list below are our favorite camps in the Delta that can offer water activities for most of the year (lowest water levels are between November and February).
+Depending where in the Delta a given camp is located (and the time of year) determines to what extent it is able to offer a water-based experience.
+The list below are our favorite camps in the Delta that can offer water activities for most of the year (the lowest water levels are between November and February).
 If you want more detail on the Okavango’s seasonal floods and how that might impact where you would stay at what time of year you can find that here.

 Tubu Tree